 Since graduation, I’ve been rodeoing through the WPRA as well as substitute teaching, giving riding lessons, and working horses.
 I’m excited to educate, promote, and advocate for this sport, the great state of Iowa, as well as our rich western and agricultural background.
 My platform for the year is “Be the Light” which comes from the scripture Matthew 5:16.
 I hope to lead by example and leave a positive impact everywhere I go.
 God gave you a fingerprint no one else has, so you can leave an imprint that no one else can.

 As Miss Rodeo Iowa, Micah will make over 100 appearances and travel approximately 30,000 miles both in and out of the state.
 This title gives her the opportunity to travel across the state, throughout the country and Canada attending a plethora of events.
 Through her travels she will focus on promoting Iowa agricultural, rodeo & educational opportunities for young women.
 During her reign she will attend rodeos, fairs and parades, as well as visit schools, hospitals and the elderly.
 Micah will conduct radio, television and newspaper interviews across the nation.
 At the end of her reign, she will have the opportunity to represent Iowa in the Miss Rodeo America pageant in Las Vegas, Nevada.
 During this pageant, Micah will have the opportunity to vie for the coveted Miss Rodeo America title along with over $100,000 in educational scholarships.

-Please be sure to follow Emma on Facebook and Instagram to stay updated during her journey this year!
+Please be sure to follow Micah on Facebook and Instagram to stay up to date with her travels!